A Look Through the Years

 Following the Aggies reign through the ‘70s and ‘80s, the conference witnessed several different tournament champions.
 The 1990s belonged to Coppin State, who won three titles (1990, 1993 and 1997) and earned seven No. 1 seeds.
 The animated former head coach Ron “Fang” Mitchell has also won six Coach of the Year honors (tying Corbett) and four tournament Outstanding Coach awards.

 In 2008, Mitchell guided his Eagles to their fourth tournament title with a 62-60 win over Morgan State.
 The No. 7 seed Eagles earned their way to the finals after getting by Howard in the first round, Norfolk State in the quarterfinals, Hampton in semifinals and Morgan State in the championship game.

 From 1989 to 2003, South Carolina State men capture more titles than any other team.
 Led by Cy Alexander, the Bulldogs won five tournament titles (1989, 1996, 1998, 2000, and 2003) and earned the top seed going into the tournament six times.
 The Bulldogs also won three regular season titles during that stretch in 1989, 1996, and 2003.

 The South Carolina State Lady Bulldogs captured three of the first four MEAC Tournament titles on the women’s side (1978 to 1983).
 They earned another title in 1986 and back-to-back titles in 1992 and 1993, for a total of six.
 Their dominance didn’t last long, as Howard quickly became the power program of the women’s tournament.
 Under the guidance of long-time Howard coach Sanya Tyler, the Lady Bison won nine tournament titles, including four straight from 1987 to 1990 and a three-peat from 1996 and 1998.
 Howard won another title in 2001 to bring its total to a conference-best 10 on the women’s side.
 In just 18 years, Hampton has won 12 MEAC Basketball Tournament titles, four for the men (2001, 2002, 2006, 2011) and seven for the women (2000, 2003, 2004, 2010, 2012, and 2013 and 2014).
-The Lady Pirates head women’s basketball coach David Six is unbeaten in the postseason tournament since his arrival to Hampton during the 2009-2010 season.
+Savannah State won its first-ever MEAC Women’s Basketball title (2015) by defeating Maryland Eastern Shore in the championship game.